Different concurrency control protocols in Database management include

 - Lock-Based Protocols-

-It is a mechanism in which a transaction is incapable of reading or writing data unless the appropriate lock is acquired.
-This helps in eliminating concurrency problem by locking a particular transaction to a particular user.
-The lock is a variable which denotes those operations can be executed on the particular data item.
+It is a mechanism in which a transaction cannot read or write data unless the appropriate lock is acquired.
+This helps in eliminating the concurrency problem by locking a particular transaction to a particular user.
+The lock is a variable that denotes those operations that can be executed on the particular data item.

 The various types of lock include